akeneo/Dockerfiles/Docs/akeneo/fpm.md

 ### Configure Akeneo

-First, make sure that Akeneo database settings are as the containers expect them:
+First, make sure that Akeneo database settings are as the containers expect.
+As you can see below, the `database_host` is the name of your MySQL service in the compose file.
+For Elasticsearch, `index_hosts` is the association of the login and password (`elastic` and `changeme`, respectively) of the container, the service name in the compose file (`elasticsearch`) and the output port of Elasticsearch (`9200`).

 ```yaml
 # /host/path/to/you/pim/app/config/parameters.yml